zenorocha/liferay-learn/docs/dxp/7.x/en/developing-applications/app-builder/creating-an-application-with-app-builder.md

-# Creating a Time Off Management Application with App Builder
+# Creating an Application with App Builder

-Objects are the foundation of every App Builder application.
-They define all of the data fields that can be contained in the application.
-To create applications based on an object, you have four tasks: create a custom object, create at least one form view, create at least one table view, and deploy the application.
+To create applications based on a custom object, you have four tasks: create the object, create at least one form view, create at least one table view, and deploy the application.

 * [Creating a custom object](#creating-a-custom-object)
 * [Creating form views](#creating-form-views)